 Please click on the project title for more information

-Awards for All-funded project looking at public toilet facilities for woman and promoting improvements to access and provision such as locksmith services
+Awards for All-funded project looking at public toilet facilities for woman and promoting improvements to access

 One-day training sessions for staff or volunteers managing buildings which house voluntary or community groups.
 Funded by the Big Lottery.